 It appears that the mass shooters keep setting the bar higher and higher too.
 Orlando had 49 dead and 50 injured.
 Then came Vegas with 60 dead and a whopping 851 others injured.
 Anything that can do that much damage in that short amount of time should not be available to someone without professional training.

 To further that argument, I'd like to point out a bit of hypocrisy.
 Think of the case going on in North Korea.
 We're not trying to stop the man, we're trying to stop him from having nuclear weapons.
 If it's not the gun, it certainly can't be the nuke.

 But Kim Jong Un is mentally unstable.
 That's the point.
 There are mentally unstable people all over the United States.
 The profiteering of the gun industry is preventing those mentally unstable people from being excluded from owning high-powered weapons.
 Hell, even the GOP Congress passed a law rolling back Obama-era restrictions on citizens with mental issues from purchasing weapons.

 If you're going to let mentally unstable people own a gun, and the gun isn't the problem, why do you have a different standard for nuclear weapons?
 That's just a matter of degree, not philosophy.

 Will there still be wackos that want to go nuts and will they be able to get a hold of guns?
 Probably.
-But removing the high capacity option could save lives by lowering body counts and giving first responders more time to arrive on scene.
-This will limit the potential severity of the damage, and hopefully it will begin to dissuade some of these crazies.
+But removing the high-capacity option could save lives by lowering body counts and giving first responders more time to arrive on the scene.
+This will limit the potential severity of the damage, and hopefully, it will begin to dissuade some of these crazies.

 Right now, doing nothing certainly isn't working.